Jack Sexton (footballer, born 1907)

+History

 Sexton was a centreman and started his career in 1925 with Glenelg.
 In 1930, he crossed to West Adelaide after a dispute over his salary.
 He won a Magarey Medal in 1931 and in the following season, he moved to Victoria and joined Fitzroy.
 He captained Fitzroy in 1932 and 1933 and played a total of 29 VFL games before returning to South Australia in 1935.
 Now playing with Norwood as captain-coach, Sexton starting suffering from pleurisy and was forced to resign just six games into the season.
 He finished with a total of 101 senior games and in October that year, he died from his illness.